ClamLq/pyLog/README.md

 ## How To Use:
 --------------------------------
 1.Download Login.py

-2.Create Login Or Login key using either *Authentication key:
+2.Create Login Or Login key using either

+3.Authentication key:

-*Make File Called ('YourAuthenticationKey'.txt)
+4.Make File Called ('YourAuthenticationKey'.txt)

-*Open and Type 'YourAuthenticationKey@ClamLq'
+5.Open and Type 'YourAuthenticationKey@ClamLq'

-*Run and Create Account
+6.Run and Create Account

  ### Or

- *Create File Called 'YourUsername.txt'
+1.Create File Called 'YourUsername.txt'

- *Open and type:'YourUsername:YourPassword'
+2.Open and type:'YourUsername:YourPassword'

- *Run Script and log in
+3.Run Script and log in

 ------------------------------------